 The Palazzo Vecchio houses a museum and it’s the headquarters of the Florence mayor and city council.

 A former Medici residence, it has many elaborate and interesting rooms to visit.
-Don’t miss the Hall of Maps (currently closed but scheduled to re-open in April of 2022), the Hall of the 500 (Salone dei Cinquecento), the studiolo, and the statues by Donatello and Michelangelo.
+Don’t miss the Hall of Maps (currently closed), the Hall of the 500 (Salone dei Cinquecento), the studiolo, and the statues by Donatello and Michelangelo.

 Outside the building, see a replica of Michelangelo’s David and Michelangelo’s ‘street art’ on the Uffizi side of the building.